 - Above threshold if a measurement taken by the logger is higher than the threshold value, the transmission to the server will be triggered.
 It is possible to set hysteresis for this type of condition - Below threshold if a measurement taken by the logger is lower than the threshold value, the transmission to the server will be triggered.
-It is possible to set hysteresis for this type of condition - Differential threshold if the absolute value of the difference between the current measurement and the last measurement sent to the server, the transmission to the server will be triggered
+It is possible to set hysteresis for this type of condition - Differential threshold if the absolute value of the difference between the current measurement and the last measurement sent to the server, the transmission to the server will be triggered - On measurement If the measurement is performed a certain number of times, the transmission will be triggered.
+If the Measurement sending interval is set to "1", the transmission will be triggered after each measurement.
+The measurement period cannot be less than 60s.

-Users can also set the logger to calculate the average value out of a few measurements and compare this value to the differential threshold value.
-This feature is used to reduce the effect of measurement fluctuation.
+Users can also set the logger to calculate the average value out of a few measurements and compare this value to the threshold or analyse a number of consecutive measurements and compare them against the threshold.
+These features are used to reduce the effect of measurement fluctuation.
 For example, a user can set the logger to compute the average value of five temperature measurements, and check if the difference between the last sent measurement and the average value is larger than 0,5 C.